mayowaosibodu/Neural-Network-Package/README.md

 # Neural-Network-Package

 This was me working to gain a lucid understandng of neural networks and the working principles behind them.
-Building this helped provide the foundation to work with established neural net conventions and libraries.
+Building this helped provide foundation to work with established neural net conventions and libraries.